RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/04-service-to-service-call.md

 Again the test fails because we are trying to call the Inventory service which is not running.
 We will soon implement the code to call the inventory service, but first we need a away to test this service without having to really on the inventory services to be up an running.
 For that we are going to use an API Simulator called [HoverFly](http://hoverfly.io) and particular it's capability to simulate remote APIs.
-HoverFly is very convenient to use with Unit test and all we have to do is to add a `ClassRule` that will simulate all calls to inventory like this (click to add):
+HoverFly is very convenient to use with Unit test and all we have to do is to add a `ClassRule` that will simulate all calls to inventory.
+Click **Copy To Editor** to insert the code at the `//TODO: Add ClassRule for HoverFly Inventory simulation` marker:

 <pre class="file" data-filename="src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java"
 data-target="insert" data-marker="//TODO: Add ClassRule for HoverFly Inventory simulation">